Santa Cruz Wharf

 * Impressions *

 The wharf this morning was cloudy and misting.
-Unlike yesterday, it was warm and sunny with a high of 77°F. There were many sea lions jumping out of the water.
-In addition, there were unusually more seabirds swarming near shore and moving offshore.
-The surface of the water had kelp and bird feathers.
-The water this week was a slightly lighter green than last week with a visibility of 4.0m.
-Chlorophyll decreased from last week.
-Dinoflagellates dominated the water column.
-Akashiwo abundance significantly increased from last week.
-Akashiwo was abundant (=> 50%) in the water.
-Dinophysis, Protoperidinium, and Prorocentrum were present (1-10%).
+There was a slight breeze.
+The surface of the water was relatively calm.
+Pseudo-nitzschia abundance increased from last week.
+The water this week was the same color as last week with a visibility of 4.0m.
+Visually, chlorophyll decreased from last week.
+Diatoms dominated the water column.
+Pseudo-nitzschia seriata was abundant (>=50%).
+Eucampia, Thalassionema, Guinardia, Protoperidinium, and Ceratium were present (1-9%).
 The HAB species that were observed in the water this morning included Pseudo-nitzschia, Alexandrium, Dinophysis and Akashiwo sanguinea.

 Dinoflagellates:

-A: Akashiwo sanguinea
+R: Akashiwo sanguinea

-P: Prorocentrum spp.
+R: Prorocentrum spp.

-P: Dinophysis spp.
+R: Dinophysis spp.

-R: Ceratium spp.
+P: Ceratium spp.

 P: Protoperidinium spp.